fkie-cad/cwe_checker/README.md

 -  it analyzes ELF binaries of several CPU architectures including x86, ARM, MIPS, and PPC
 -  it is extensible due to its plugin-based architecture
 -  it is configureable, e.g. apply analyses to new APIs
--  view results annotated in IDA Pro
+-  view results annotated in IDA Pro and Ghidra
 -  *cwe_checker* can be integrated as a plugin into [FACT](https://github.com/fkie-cad/FACT_core)
 ## How to install cwe_checker? ##
 There are several ways to install cwe_checker.
 The recommended way is to get cwe_checker from the Ocaml package manager Opam.
 You can install cwe_checker via the package [cwe_checker](https://opam.ocaml.org/packages/cwe_checker/) (`opam install cwe_checker`).
 This gives you a stable version of cwe_checker.